 - Cognition and Learning

 - Communication and Interaction

 Some children may have barriers that encompass more than one area of need.

 Who can I contact for further information?

-In the first instance, please speak to your child’s class teacher or contact the school office on 01795 428689 and ask to speak to our SENCO Mrs L Blunderfield
+In the first instance please speak to your child’s class teacher or ring the school office on 01795 428689 and ask to speak to our SENCO, Mrs Hornsby.